Anloo: History

 The village was first mentioned in 1139 as Anloe.
 The etymology in unclear.
-Anloo is an esdorp which developed in the Early Middle Ages on the Hondsrug.
-It was the capital of the dingspel (medieval judicial area) Oostermoer, one of six dingspels of Drenthe.
+Anloo is an esdorp, which developed in the Early Middle Ages on the Hondsrug.
+It was the capital of the dingspel (medieval judicial area) of Oostermoer, one of six dingspels of Drenthe.
 The village has two brinks (village squares).
-The eastern square contains the church on an elevated position.
-The western square is elongated and contained the former havezate (manor house) Elentsborg which was demolished in 1838.
+The eastern square contains the church in an elevated position.
+The western square is elongated and contained the former Elentsborg havezate (manor house), demolished in 1838.

-The Magnus Church dates from around 1100 and was a replacement of a wooden church.
-It was extended several times during its history.
-The spire of the tower 1757.
+The Magnus Church dates from around 1100 and replaced a wooden church.
+It has been extended several times.
+The spire dates from 1757.
 The church was restored between 1941 and 1944.
-There are wall paintings about the life of Mary, mother of Jesus which have been made around 1300.
+Wall paintings depicting the life of the Virgin Mary were painted in around 1300.
 During the Middle Ages, the church also served as court house.

 Anloo was home to 277 people in 1840.
-During World War II, there was a submerged hut in the forest where people could shelter.
+During World War II, there was an underground shelter in the forest.
 The hut was discovered on 29 September 1944.
 Of the eight onderduikers (people in hiding), three were captured and executed at Westerbork transit camp; the others managed to escape.
 On 8 April 1945, three days before liberation, ten members of the Dutch Resistance were executed at the hut.
 The resistance members were held captive at Scholtenhuis in Groningen by the Sicherheitsdienst.
 On 10 April, their bodies were discovered by a passer-by.
-In 1970, a monument was revealed at the hut for the victims.
+In 1970, a monument was unveiled at the hut for the victims.

-Until 1998, Anloo was a separate municipality, however the town hall was located in Annen.
+Until 1998, Anloo was a separate municipality, though the town hall was in Annen.
 In 1998, it was merged into Aa en Hunze.